It winningly reflects how to utilize quiet understandings and, yes, very loud laughter.

 What other films have seen their heroes roam the red landscape or tussle with its residents?

 Paul Weitz’s proudly boisterous star vehicle for Lily Tomlin has about as many ambitions as it does delusions.

 Magic Mike XXL plays like the party bus whose road was charitably paved.

 The film uses its male-on-male boundary-leaping to give the shopworn man-boy narrative a refresh.

-Dornan somehow manages to render his sculpted beauty moot, which throws a major wrench in the gears for a film dependent on eroticism.
+Jamie Dornan somehow manages to render his sculpted beauty moot, which throws a major wrench in the gears for a film dependent on eroticism.

 This PG-rated romp is, refreshingly, less notable for its happily-ever-afters than its oh-no-they-didn’ts.

-Its chief misstep is taking its title too literally, and ultimately depicting Louie as an indestructible, and thus largely inhuman, superhero.
+The film’s chief misstep is taking its title too literally, and ultimately depicting Louie as an indestructible, and thus largely inhuman, superhero.